Hyperfocus by Chris Bailey (B1 Level)

 Final Thoughts

-“Where your focus goes, your energy flows.”
+“Where your focus has gone, your energy has followed.”